A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 Ezra; Nehemiah; Haggai; Zechariah; Malachi

-After Cyrus conquered Babylon in 539 BC, he gave an edict allowing the Jewish exiles to return to their homeland, with full support for rebuilding the temple in Jerusalem.
-This return did not go smoothly or quickly, however, but in sporadic waves over the better part of a century, with only a minority of the Jewish diaspora ultimately returning to the land.
+After Cyrus conquered Babylon in 539 BC, he gave an edict allowing the Jewish exiles to return to their homeland, with support for rebuilding the temple in Jerusalem.
+This return did not go smoothly or quickly, but in sporadic waves over the better part of a century, with only a minority of the Jewish diaspora returning to the land.
 The rest, like Esther’s community at Susa, remained scattered over the vast territories of the Persian (and later Greek and Roman) Empire.

 The books of Ezra and Nehemiah, originally a single document in the Jewish Bible, trace these waves of return from exile and the difficulties encountered, both external and internal.
 The first wave was under the governor Zerubbabel, a descendant of the Davidic line, between 538 and 520 BC; the second under Ezra, over 60 years later in 458 BC; and the third under Nehemiah in 445 BC.

 Two of the later prophets, Haggai and Zechariah, wrote during the time of the first return under Zerubbabel.
-They exhorted the people to press on with the work of rebuilding the temple, pointing to the good plans God still had in store for them.
-Still, the work was slow, distractions and obstacles were many, and the post-exilic community was a mere shadow of Solomon’s golden age, their second temple a far cry from the magnificence of the first.
+They urged the people to press on with rebuilding the temple, pointing to the good plans God still had in store for them.
+Still, the work was slow, distractions and obstacles were many, and the post-exilic community was a shadow of Solomon’s golden age, their second temple a far cry from the magnificence of the first.
 The final prophet, Malachi, who wrote shortly after the governorship of Nehemiah, has the last word in the Old Testament.
 He rebukes the people for their sin and complacency and looks forward to the coming Messiah.

 Between the Testaments: 400 years of silence

-Upon Alexander’s early death in 323 BC, his vast empire was divided among four of his generals into smaller, regional dynasties.
+Upon Alexander’s untimely death in 323 BC, his vast empire was divided among four of his generals into smaller, regional dynasties.
 Two of these dynasties, the Ptolemies of Egypt and the Seleucids of the Middle East, vied for control over Judea, with the Seleucids emerging as eventual victors.
 Judea even enjoyed a brief period of independence between 110 and 63 BC under the Hasmonean dynasty of the Maccabees, before being absorbed by the new growing power of Rome.

 The Gospels: Life, death and resurrection of Jesus